TanYiQing/tanyiqing/README.md

 <h2 align="left">Hi 👋!
-My name is Tan Yi Qing and I'm a Software Engineering student, from Penang, Malaysia.
-I am passionate in programming, and hope to work better in this field in the future.</h2>
+My name is Tan Yi Qing and I'm a Software Engineering student, from Nothern University of Malaysia.
+I am from Penang, Malaysia and I am passionate in programming, and hope to work better in this field in the future.</h2>

 ###